NexMirror/Kallithea/docs/installation_win.rst

 If you make a mistake and the script doesn't end, don't worry: start it again.

-If you decided not to install git, you will get errors about it that you can ignore.
+If you decided not to install Git, you will get errors about it that you can ignore.

 Step 10 -- Running Kallithea
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^